vijay1528/fogos-lineageos-guide/README.md

 * Ubunbtu Linux prefer 22.04 LTS or newer
 * +64gb ram, +300gb storage nvme/ssd, CPU cores(prefer more than your age but have minimum 4 cores, more cores more speed)

-* And most important use common sense, u can use chatGPT or any model u want, if u need help with linux commands.
+* And most important use common sense, have basic knowledge of linux commands and its usecase

 ## Basic configuration & setup